edespino/cloudberry-site/docs/sql-stmts/alter-rule.md

 ## Compatibility

-`ALTER RULE` is a Cloudberry Database extension, as is the entire query rewrite system.
+`ALTER RULE` is a Apache Cloudberry extension, as is the entire query rewrite system.

 ## See also